ChristineEC/P3python/README.md

 - I also want to thank my mentor, Akshat Garg, for providing invaluable direction for and feedback on the project.

-- I watched most of the 15-hour long [Harvard CS50’s Introduction to Programming with Python – Full University Course](https://www.youtube.com/watch?v=nLRL_NcnK-4) as a supplement to the Python Essentials module and referred back to it frequently for reminders or refreshers about syntax, while loops, and try-except statements.
+- I watched most of the 15-hour long [Harvard CS50’s Introduction to Programming with Python – Full University Course](https://www.youtube.com/watch?v=nLRL_NcnK-4) as a supplement to the Python Essentials module and referred back to it frequently for reminders or refreshers about syntax, while loops, ways of iterating over different data types, and try-except statements.

 - When it came time to make the game more user friendly in terms of clearing unnecessary text from the terminal, I remembered that Marko mentioned a method to do this in his README file.
 I could see that he used an os method involving 'cls', but I wanted to understand it better before using it.
     - I found some information on [StackOverflow](https://stackoverflow.com/questions/63855637/clearing-the-terminal-for-my-python-text-adventure) and then felt I was ready to use the method.
 However, when I checked back on Marko's GitHub to compare the syntax used, I noticed that his was different.
 To understand why, I looked further.